Mihiirr/Mihiirr/README.md

 <br />

-A passionate React Developer 🚀 having an experience of designing and building Web applications with **JavaScript / Reactjs / Nodejs** and some other cool libraries and frameworks.
+A passionate Software Developer 🚀 having an experience of designing and building Web applications with **TypeScript / JavaScript / Reactjs / Nodejs** and some other cool libraries and frameworks.

 - Student @Conestoga College, Waterloo, Ontario, Canada
 - Currently, learning and exploring **DataStructure & DevOps Tools**